Checklist For Buying A Website

 - How old is the domain?
 Domains that have been around for several years along with a developed website under the same ownership are generally worth more than one that’s only a few months old.

-- How much would it cost to build the site yourself?
+– Which brings us to the next point: How much would it cost to build the site yourself?
 Is the traffic the site already has and the domain worth the difference?

-- Finally, even if you’re in it mainly for the domain itself, checking the above factors can give your website a head start or stall it, depending on what had been done with the site previously.
+– Finally, even if you’re mainly interested in the domain, checking the above factors can give your website a head start or stall it, depending on what had been done with the site previously.

 Programming, upkeep and cost:

-- If the site has any custom backend programming, the website needs to be tested and the programming and security scrutinized by experienced programmers.
+– If the site has any custom back-end programming, the website needs to be tested and the programming and security scrutinized by experienced programmers/developers.
 It may all look great on the surface, but the programming might be shoddy, possibly without any security measures and you may end up with a website that you’re unable to rely and build upon.
-If a site uses customized programming, there may be license fees – find out about any fees before you make an offer.
+If a site uses third party programming, there may be license fees – find out about any fees before you make an offer.

 - What does it take to keep the site running day after day?
 Make sure you and your staff can handle the workload of maintaining and running the site, or plan accordingly.